St. Anthony the Abbot

 A Radical Way of Life

-St. Anthony the Abbot lived during the 3rd century.
-He was born to noble and wealthy parents in Egypt about the year 250.
+St. Anthony the Abbot lived in the 3rd century.
+He was born to noble and wealthy parents in Egypt around the year 250.
 When he was about twenty years old, his parents died.
 Anthony began to practice an ascetic life at this age.
-Moved by the Gospel message, “Go, sell what you have, and give to [the] poor” (Mark 10:21b), he gave away all their money and possessions he and his sister had inherited.
+Moved by the Gospel message, “Go, sell what you have, and give to [the] poor” (Mark 10:21b), he gave away all the money and possessions he and his sister had inherited.

 When he was thirty-five years old, Anthony moved to the desert to live in solitude.
 As a hermit, Anthony practiced extreme asceticism.
 He ate little, prayed much, and fought the temptations of the devil to return to the city and its money.
 He was granted great wisdom by God, and so many people came to him for advice.
 Even emperors visited him and asked his opinion on various matters.